10 Digital Asset Management Templates for Smarter File Tracking in 2026

 2. monday.com — Collaborative asset request and approval board

-monday.com’s collaborative board facilitates seamless asset request and approval.
-Cards, symbols, and color-coded cells serve as visual indicators, allowing you to easily locate what you’re looking for.
+monday.com’s digital asset template is designed for teams that prioritize visibility and speed in their workflows. monday.com’s collaborative board facilitates seamless asset request and approval.
+Its collaborative board uses cards, symbols, and color-coded statuses to make asset requests and approvals easy to track at a glance.
 It’s tailored for teams needing real-time updates and transparent approval processes to avoid bottlenecks.

 monday.com digital asset cards with status labels and usage tags.